JohnGrant/Secrets-of-the-Javascript-Ninja/README.md

 Secrets-of-the-Javascript-Ninja
 ===============================

-Code Listings from John Resig and Bear Bibeaults book.
+Code Listings from the book Secrets of the Javascript Ninja by John Resig and Bear Bibeaults book.
+Examples run using Node.js on Windows.
+This is just a place for me to get practice with Javascript, Node.Js, and Github all at the same time!